G3N7AX/AnyPrintPlugin/ReadMe.md

 ## Content

 ### C++ Files

 - AnyPrintFunctionLibrary (.h /.cpp)
 - AnyPrintEditor (.h / .cpp)

 ### Blueprints

 - PrintLog_L1 (Layout 1)

 ## Installation

+*This plugin will (hopefully) soon be uploaded to FAB where you won't need to manually install it but for now, follow this guide*

 ### Via GitHub